powsybl/powsybl-core/README.md

 This second step is required to download the Maven distribution.

-Once both distributions are retrieved, you can just use `./mvwn` or `mvnw.cmd`, without all this configuration, instead of `mvn`.
+Once both distributions are retrieved, the proxy configuration isn't needed anymore to use `./mvnw` or `mvnw.cmd` commands.

 ##### Checking your access configuration